Last updated on September 25th, 2024 at 01:26 pm

 Please sign up to receive notice of future articles.
 Read some of our many dozens of articles on this site.

-One of our sources for information on this article comes from the Braddock Law Firm.
-The managing partner, Gerald has been practicing law in Mississippi for decades.
-We recommend that our readers seek legal council when creating not only a revocable living trust but, also wills, advanced health care directives, and other elements of a complete estate planning portfolio.
+We recommend that our readers seek legal counsel when creating not only a revocable living trust but, also wills, advanced health care directives, and other elements of a complete estate planning portfolio.